richardthorp/rodeo/README.md

 ### Code
 All dropdown menus, tooltips, popovers and modals found in the website were provided by [Bootstrap](https://getbootstrap.com/).
 Bootstrap was also used to add some CSS styling and for the responsive grid.

-The text-box autoresize function found in the add and edit recipe forms was written by [James Padolsey](http://james.padolsey.com)

 The CSS used to render the user rating stars in the recipe pages was written by Codepen user [@hesguru](https://codepen.io/hesguru)